-The Best Food Sources of Vitamin A to Add to Your Diet
+The Best Foods High in Vitamin A to Add to Your Diet

 If you want to maintain youthful skin, healthy hair, and a sharper sight, your morning collagen latte isn’t the only thing that’ll give you lustrous locks and a wrinkle-free glow.
 In the world of vitamins and nutrients, vitamin A is the superhero for your sight, skin, and hair.
 This fat-soluble vitamin also ensures your immune and reproductive systems are on their A game.
 Some research even suggests that vitamin A might help prevent cancer and macular degeneration, a main cause of blindness in older adults, according to the National Institutes of Health (NIH).

-The National Institutes of Health (NIH) recommends men aim for 900 micrograms of retinol activity equivalents (RAE) and women 700.
+The National Institutes of Health (NIH) recommends men aim for 900 micrograms of retinol activity equivalents (RAE) and women 700 or 5,000 IU.
 But because the math can get complicated, the U.S. Department of Agriculture (USDA) recommends eating 4 to 6 cups of red and orange veggies and 1 1/2 to 2 cups of dark green veggies weekly to hit your target, says Brissette.

 Since most Americans eat plenty of meat and dairy (both good sources of vitamin A), a vitamin A deficiency isn’t common in the U.S. It’s more of an issue in developing countries, which have less access to fresh produce and meat, Brissette says.
 Symptoms of a vitamin A deficiency include fatigue, night blindness, dry skin and hair, and brittle nails.
 But “if you’re meeting the USDA’s recommended veggie amount, you should hit your goal,” says Brissette.